GP Contract Services: Data Quality Statement

 Indicators no longer in QOF (INLIQ) 2021-22

-• Indicator code MH007 - The percentage of patients with schizophrenia, bipolar affective disorder and other psychoses who have a record of alcohol consumption in the preceding 12 months, is no longer part of this data set as it now forms part of the Quality and Outcomes Framework (QOF) 2021-22 publication due to be published later this year.
+- Indicator code MH007 - The percentage of patients with schizophrenia, bipolar affective disorder and other psychoses who have a record of alcohol consumption in the preceding 12 months, was transferred to the Quality and Outcomes Framework (QOF) publication from 2021-22.

 Timeliness and punctuality